 Respect Is Earned

 With great power comes great responsibility.
-While motivating and shaping a child through fear can be the easiest way to encourage or discourage a particular behavior in the moment, the path is a dangerous road.
+While motivating and shaping a child through fear can be the easiest way to encourage or discourage a particular behavior in the moment, that path is a dangerous one.
 Choosing to earn your child’s respect to encourage good choices and good behavior is the best way to foster lasting bonds and give them the tools to manage their emotions and choices for a lifetime.

 The good news is earning your child’s respect isn’t difficult.
 As a parent, you are the center of your child’s entire universe.
 Children naturally love their parents unconditionally and trust their parents.
 Earning and keeping your child's respect is as simple as following through with your promises and remembering that your children are people too.
 They experience the same emotions you do--like fear, confusion, sadness, anger, and joy.
-The only difference is that children simply aren’t yet equipped with the to tools to manage these emotions.
+The only difference is that children simply aren’t yet equipped with the tools to manage these emotions.
 That’s where you come in!
 Little by little, with respect as the basis for your interactions and guidance as a parent, your children will develop emotional maturity and the tools they need to function as healthy adults.

 Seen vs. Heard

-A good way to think about the difference between fear and respect is allowing a child to be heard--and not just seen.
+A good way to think about the difference between fear and respect is allowing a child to be heard and not just seen.
 A fear-based approach sees behavior only and responds with an effective but damaging tactic.
-A respect-centered relationship takes the whole child into consideration--which includes the person that child will become and he or she matures.
+A respect-centered relationship takes the whole child into consideration--which includes the person that child will become as he or she matures.
 Respect sees--and hears--the child behind the behavior and recognizes that the child is another human being who is worthy of respect.
 This approach also recognizes that the child’s feelings are valid, important, and in need of guidance in the form of boundaries, kindness, and modeling positive behavior.